EdgeApp/airbitz-core/readme.md

 utility.
 We run this on our sync servers each time a wallet pushes new data, copying the data to the other servers as well.

+The "minilibs" directory contains small support libraries that don't have a standalone distribution.

 The "tests" directory contains some random test code.
 This is largely unmaintained, and doesn't even compile.
 We will scrap this once the command- line utilites in "util" are more complete, since those will allow us to do